Understanding Networks: A Comprehensive Guide to Modern Connectivity

 The topology of a network refers to the arrangement of its elements (links, nodes, etc.).
 Common network topologies include:

-- ***Bus Topology*** : All devices are connected to a single cable.
+Bus Topology: All devices are connected to a single cable.

+Tree Topology: A hierarchical structure with a root node and child nodes.
 Each topology has its advantages and disadvantages in terms of cost, reliability, and scalability.

 Key Components of Networks